virhe/ot-harjoitustyo/documentation/requirement specification.md

 - [x] Graph of (monthly?) income vs expenses
 - [ ] Planning budget ahead, (salary + income - expenses) for the upcoming month
 - [x] Entry deletion
+- [ ] Category combobox, with the ability to add more categories